Los Angeles Elder Law Attorney for Medi-Cal Planning

 What is Medi-Cal?

 Medi-Cal is a version of Medicaid specifically for residents of California.
 It provides financial help with healthcare costs for those with limited income.
 The difference between Medi-Cal and other health insurance programs is that Medi-Cal covers nursing home costs.
 Thus, in California, it is also one of the primary sources of assistance for seniors.
+Read more about medi-cal planning.

 How do elder law attorneys help with Medi-Cal?

 The issue with Medicaid – and thus, Medi-Cal – is that there are income and resource limits for this program that can exclude those who have worked for many years and have plenty of savings.
+Learn more about medi-cal planning in orange county.

 Here’s how an elder law attorney in Los Angeles, CA can help you navigate the maze of Medi-Cal.